-For my bottle I used an amber glass bottle with dropper that I already had on hand.
-It was a bit large but I just filled it half way and it works just fine.
-You do want to be sure to use an amber or blue glass bottle because essential oils shouldn’t be exposed to light.
+For my bottle, I used an amber glass bottle with a dropper that I already had on hand.
+It was a bit large but I just filled it halfway and it works just fine.
+You do want to be sure to use amber or blue glass bottle because essential oils shouldn’t be exposed to light.

 Beard Oil Recipe